Epiphenomenalism: Arguments for

 Some neurophysiological data has been proffered in support of epiphenomenalism, suggesting that at least some choices and actions appear to be actually controlled by subconscious brain processes for which the conscious mind later takes credit.
 Some of the oldest such data is the Bereitschaftspotential or "readiness potential" in which electrical activity related to voluntary actions can be recorded up to two seconds before the subject is aware of making a decision to perform the action.
 More recently Benjamin Libet, et al. (1979) have shown that it can take 0.5 seconds before a stimulus becomes part of conscious experience even though subjects can respond to the stimulus in reaction time tests within 200 milliseconds.
-The methods and conclusions of this experiment have received much criticism (e.g., see the many critical commentaries in Libet's (1985) target article), including fairly recently by neuroscientists such as Peter Tse, who claim to show that the readiness potential has nothing to do with consciousness at all.
+The methods and conclusions of this experiment have received much criticism (e.g., see the many critical commentaries in Libet's (1985) target article), including fairly recently by neuroscientists such as Peter Ulric Tse, who claims to show that the readiness potential has nothing to do with consciousness at all.

 Arguments against

-One argument against epiphenomenalism is that it is self-contradictory: if we have knowledge about epiphenomenalism, then our brains know about the existence of the mind, but if epiphenomenalism were correct, then our brains should not have any knowledge about the mind, because the mind does not affect anything physical.
+One argument against epiphenomenalism is that it is self-contradictory: if we have knowledge of epiphenomenalism, then our brains know the mind exists, but if epiphenomenalism were true, our brains should not have any knowledge of the mind, because the mind does not affect anything physical.

 However, some philosophers do not accept this as a rigorous refutation.
 For example, philosopher Victor Argonov states that epiphenomenalism is a questionable, but experimentally falsifiable theory.
-He argues that the personal mind is not the only source of knowledge about the existence of mind in the world.
-A creature (even a philosophical zombie) could have knowledge about the mind and the mind-body problem by virtue of some innate knowledge.
+He argues that the personal mind is not the only source of knowledge about the mind's existence in the world.
+A creature (such as a philosophical zombie) could have knowledge about the mind and the mind-body problem by virtue of some innate knowledge.
 The information about the mind (and its problematic properties such as qualia and the hard problem of consciousness) could have been, in principle, implicitly "written" in the material world since its creation.
 Epiphenomenalists can say that God created an immaterial mind and a detailed "program" of material human behavior that makes it possible to speak about the mind–body problem.
-That version of epiphenomenalism seems highly exotic, but it cannot be excluded from consideration by pure theory.
+That version of epiphenomenalism seems highly exotic, but it cannot be ruled out by pure theory.
 However, Argonov suggests that experiments could refute epiphenomenalism.
-In particular, epiphenomenalism could be refuted if neural correlates of consciousness can be found in the human brain, and it is proven that human speech about consciousness is caused by them.
+In particular, epiphenomenalism could be refuted if neural correlates of consciousness are found in the human brain and it is proven that human speech about consciousness is caused by them.

-Some philosophers, such as Daniel Dennett, reject both epiphenomenalism and the existence of qualia with the same charge that Gilbert Ryle leveled against a Cartesian "ghost in the machine", that they too are category mistakes.
-A quale or conscious experience would not belong to the category of objects of reference on this account, but rather to the category of ways of doing things.